samuelmoss572/gcp-budget-alerts-webhook/README.md

 It uses a private 2nd Gen Cloud Function that is triggered by a Pub/Sub topic.
 The function formats the budget alert (handling both 'Actual' and 'Forecasted' spends) and sends it to an MS Teams webhook URL, which is stored securely in Secret Manager.

+Default region this deploys to is Europe-West1 and should be changed in variables.tf

 ## Architecture

 **GCP Budget** $\rightarrow$ **Pub/Sub Topic** $\rightarrow$ **Cloud Function (Gen 2, private)** $\rightarrow$ **Secret Manager** $\rightarrow$ **MS Teams**